setfolder/AntiScreenLock/README.md

 # AntiScreenLock
-Preventing screen off using JS in a browser
+Preventing screen off using JS in a browser.
+After a period of inactivity, the OS turns on the screen lock.
+This can be prevented.